rafabr34/Libs/README.txt

-  :SetState(<Bool>) Sets The Toggled State :Toggle(<Bool>) Defines If The Toggle Button Will Be Visible Or Not :LockToggle(<Bool>) Locks The Toggle To Its Current State (SetState Can Still Be Used)
+  :SetState(<Bool>) Sets The Toggled State :Toggle(<Bool>) Defines If The Toggle Button Will Be Visible Or Not :LockToggle(<Bool>) Locks The Toggle To Its Current State (SetState Can Still Be Used) :SetStateNoCallback(<Bool>) Sets The Toggled State But Without Callback

 ViewportFrame Options:
   SizeY <Int> Defines The Y Size Off The ViewportFrame